 Dr. Varnum.
-Under the terms of the amended offer letter agreement with Dr. Varnum, if Dr. Varnum is terminated without cause or resigns for good reason (in each case as defined in the agreement), then he will be entitled to severance payments equal to six months of continued base salary, and additionally, if such termination or resignation occurred in connection with a change in control, full acceleration of his time-based equity awards, provided that in either case, he provides the Company with an effective release of claims.
+Under the terms of his amended offer letter agreement, if Dr. Varnum is terminated without cause or resigns for good reason (in each case as defined in the agreement), then he will be entitled to severance payments equal to six months of continued base salary, and additionally, if such termination or resignation occurred in connection with a change in control, full acceleration of his time-based equity awards, provided that in either case, he executes an effective release of claims.